tebben/SNOG/README.md

-# An Integrated Food-Water-Energy Nexus Decision-Support Model: Multi-objective Spatial Optimization in Python
+# Multi-objective Spatial Optimization of Food-Water-Energy Nexus in Python

-**Author: Maryam Ghodsvali**

 The Spatial Nexus Optimization model is proposed as a frame of reference aiming to address the assessment of fundamental requirements for a balanced nexus system combined with a number of particular policy actions on social and environmental implications of uncontrolled resource use.
 The presented tool can: